tomoosting/ONT_Genome_Assembly/README.md

 basecalling with guppy is a bit more straightforward, FASTQ files are generated straight from FAST5 files.
 Guppy has both a GPU and CPU version but I'd recommand using the GPU version unless that is available on your HPC.

 The following command will create a FASTQ.gz file for each FAST5 file. `-i` indicates the input directory and `-r` tells guppy to search recursively.
-I would recommand writing the output to a temporary folder that can be removed ones all FASTQ files have been merged (next step) `-x` indicates that guppy should use all available GPU cores. `-c` indates which configuration should be used based on how the data has been generated. to get a list of all availble models you can run `guppy_basecaller --print_workflows`. `--min-score 7` filters out any reads with a phrd score below 7 (default).
+I would recommand writing the output to a temporary folder that can be removed ones all FASTQ files have been merged (next step) `-x` indicates that guppy should use all available GPU cores. `-c` indates which configuration should be used based on how the data has been generated. to get a list of all availble models you can run `guppy_basecaller --print_workflows`. `--min-score 8` filters out any reads with a phrd score below 8.
 And unlike dorado, guppy can trim adapter sequences but you have to add the flag `--trim_adapters`.
 ```
 guppy_basecaller -i FAST5_DIR               \
                  -r                         \